ILadis/sheepshead/README.md

 ```

 #### Base URI
 The server can be launched with a base URI.
 This may be useful when running behind a reverse proxy.
-This setting is optional, no base URI is used when ommitted.
+This setting is optional, no base URI is used when omitted.

 Example:
 ```sh